twittwer/neo4j-paper/neo4j.md

 ### 1.1.
 Graph Databases

 Graph databases use graph structure to order data in the database.
 There is more than one solution for using graphs.
-The main aspects of the first are nodes and edges, which are essential for the database structure (Robinson, Webber, & Eifrem, 2013, pp. 1-4).
+The main aspects of the first are nodes and edges, which are essential for the database structure (Robinson, Webber & Eifrem, 2013, pp. 1-4).
 The connection between the nodes are the relations of the data.
 In the example picture below (Rouse, 2016, para.
 1), you can see how graph databases work with the nodes and their relations.
 For example you can see the married couple Julie and Bob.

 [![ExampleGraph](/paper/images/IntroExampleGraph.JPG)](
 http://whatis.techtarget.com/definition/graph-database)

 You can also build property graphs, which you can use for routing.
 For example, you can find the shortest way from one city to another.
 The special thing about property graphs is, that attributes can be added to the nodes and edges.
-So you can store further information in your graph (Rodriguez, & Neubauer, 2010, p.
+So you can store further information in your graph (Rodriguez & Neubauer, 2010, p.
 3).

 The second one is used for the semantic web and concentrates on triples.
 Semantic web stands for machine processable web.
 In the semantic web the W3C consortium defined a framework how to work with the triples (W3C, 2014, "Overview", para.
 1).
 It is called Resource Description Framework and its structure is like following: